Welcome to the Lexington Public Schools Professional Learning Website

 A Culture of Reflection, Conversation, Collaboration and a Commitment to Continuous Improvement

 Only through collaborative work, can we fully realize our collective goals.
-To that end, the Office of Curriculum, Instruction, and Professional Development is here to support and partner with all staff in the spirit of the Professional Learning Community (PLC) philosophy.
-In the 2012-2013 academic year, the district will continue its focus on building Professional Learning Communities and using quality, research-based information in advancing instruction and student learning.
+To that end, the Office of Curriculum, Instruction, and Professional Learning is here to support and partner with all staff in the spirit of the Professional Learning Community (PLC) philosophy.
+In the 2013-2014 academic year, the district will continue its focus on building Professional Learning Communities and using quality, research-based information in advancing instruction and student learning.
 The philosophy of Professional Learning Communities encourages distributive leadership and teachers working interdependently to analyze data that will impact professional practice in order to improve individual and collective results for children.
 Collaboration is the key to the success of Professional Learning Communities.
 PLCs underscore the role of teachers as leaders, and in this shared leadership model, the emphasis becomes meaningful teamwork, measurable goals, and regular collection and analysis of performance data, accompanied by appropriate interventions designed to promote student success.

 - Be explicitly linked to school and district goals;